santgr11/ud839_Miwok/README.md

 This app displays lists of vocabulary words for the user to learn the Miwok language.
 Used in a Udacity course in the Beginning Android Nanodegree.

+The code in this forked repository is my solutions to every problem in the course, starting from the "starter code" and making every change in that branch.

 Pre-requisites
 --------------